ishantt009/Jaat-Bot-v10/replit.md

-# Discord Moderation Bot
+# Discord Bot Project

 ## Overview

-A comprehensive Discord moderation bot built with Python using the discord.py library.
-The bot provides essential moderation commands like kick, ban, mute, warn, and purge, with features including role hierarchy enforcement, persistent data storage, logging capabilities, and 24/7 uptime support.
-Designed specifically for deployment on Replit with a keep-alive mechanism to ensure continuous operation.
+This is a Discord bot application built with Python using the discord.py library.
+The bot provides basic utility commands and is designed with a modular architecture for easy expansion.
+It features a command-based system with configurable prefixes, comprehensive logging, and environment-based configuration management.

 ## User Preferences